 The doughnut chart looks different from the other pie charts because this pie chart has a hole in the middle.
-With that hole, it looks like a Doughnut that is the reason it is referred to as Doughnut chart.
+With that hole, it looks like a Doughnut; that is the reason it is referred to as a Doughnut chart.

-To reduce the hole size right click on the chart and select the Format Data series and reduce the hole size.
-Try other options like color change, soften edges, doughnut explosion, etc as per our requirement.
+To reduce the hole size, right-click on the chart, select the Format Data Series, and reduce the hole size.
+Try other options like color change, soften edges, doughnut explosion, etc., as per our requirement.

-In case if we add another additional line item at the bottom then we need to edit the data.
-Right click on the chart and choose the “select Data “ option.
+If we add another additional line item at the bottom, we need to edit the data.
+Right-click on the chart and choose the “select Data “ option.

 Things to Remember About Pie Chart Examples

-- Do not use negative values as it will not show any difference in the chart and it may create the confusion too.
+- Do not use negative values as it will not show any difference in the chart, and it may create confusion too.

 - It is advisable to use not more than 7 segments or division as more number of divisions will not look that much clear for visibility.

-- Try to use different colors for each division in case if the system creates with little similar colors, because the similar colors may difficult to differentiate divisions.
+- Try to use different colors for each division if the system creates a few similar colors because the similar colors may difficult to differentiate divisions.

 - PIE charts are useful for representing the nominal and ordinal data categories.

 This is a guide to Pie Chart Examples.
 Here we discuss Types of Pie Chart in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –